Local hero (Japan)

 The anime Tentai Senshi Sunred is based on the local hero theme, featuring the title character as the protector of the city of Kawasaki in Kanagawa Prefecture.

 Another TV tokusatsu series, Houjin Yatsurugi was shown as the local hero in Chiba.

 In 2008, Symantec created the character of Norton Fighter (ノートンファイター, Nōton Faitā) for its Japanese advertising campaign alongside celebrity otaku Shoko Nakagawa for their new software, including several other characters to go with him.
 Hironobu Kageyama has recorded a song for Norton Fighter as well titled "Bōei Senshi!
 Norton Fighter" (防衛戦士！ノートン・ファイター, Bōei Senshi!
 Nōton Faitā).
 As a local hero, Norton Fighter is based in the Akihabara region of Tokyo.

-During 2020, a new Local Hero series premiered: Dogengers, a show starring a group of Local Heroes from Fukuoka which comprises their leader: Ohgaman, representative of the Ohga Pharmacies, Kitakyuman (Stylized as KitaQMan), who represents Kitakyushu (stylized as KitaQChu), Yamashiron, who stands for the Yamashiro Gas Company, El Brave, who appears to be the Local Hero that represents New Japan Pro Wrestling, and Fukuokalibur, the Local Hero that represents Fukuoka's silk artisans.
-These five heroes are joined by a new Ohgaman (dubbed "Ohgaman Rookie", or "Rookie", for short) as they fight Yabai Mask and the Secret Society of Darkness, Incorporated, a villain-distributing corporation.
+During 2020, a new Local Hero series premiered: Dogengers, a show starring a group of Local Heroes from Fukuoka which comprises their leader: Ohgaman, representative of the Ohga Pharmacies, Kitakyuman (Stylized as KitaQMan) and his brother KitaQMan MTL (Metal), who represent Kitakyushu (stylized as KitaQChu), Yamashiron, who stands for the Yamashiro Gas Company, El Brave, representing Hachihata Construction, and Fukuokalibur, the Local Hero that represents Fukuoka's silk artisans.
+These heroes are joined by Ohgaman's chosen successor, Jiro Tanaka (dubbed "Rookie") as they fight Yabai Kamen and the Secret Society of Darkness, Incorporated, a villain-distributing corporation.
 The first season was so successful, a second one was made, with mixed reception.
+Subsequent seasons have added Great-2 to represent Pizza Cooc, MAKO and Kireko of Fukuya Mentaiko, Koujin EX from the Kagoshima prefecture, Bincho Fire from Yakitori Daishizen, a police officer hero named Hyakutoban, and in the sixth season, Korega Knight of Genbaichiba (an online shopping store), and Kaguyano-hime, the true pilot of the Sekigaku-o mecha that represents Seki Furniture.